mmehr2/time-zone-explorer/TimeZoneExplorer/README.md

 ### User Role Capabilities
 * Log in
 * View owned list of time zones
+* View details of selected time zone from list
 * Add time zone of interest from master list to owned list
 * Delete entry from owned list
 * Log out